-A council sets the quorum for its committees and subcommittees, either by resolution or by stating the quorum in the terms of reference.
-Committees may set the quorums for their subcommittees by resolution provided that it is not less than two members.
+A community board sets the quorum for its committees and subcommittees, either by resolution or by stating the quorum in the terms of reference.
+Committees may set the quorums for their subcommittees by resolution provided that it is not less than two members - in the case of subcommittees if a quorum is not stated then the quorum will be two members.

-In the case of subcommittees the quorum will be two members unless otherwise stated.
-In the case of committees at least one member of the quorum must be a member of the council, or if established by a local board or community board, the relevant board.
+In the case of committees (other than subcommittees) at least one member of the quorum must be a member of the community board.